Call Us: (605) 229-3066

 Includes:

-1. • Balanced Lawn Fertilizer Granular (slow release, non-burning)
+1. • Balanced Lawn Fertilizer Granular (slow release)

 2. • Full lawn analysis / inspection

-3. • Spot treatment for hard to control weeds
+3. • Spot treatment for broadleaf and hard to control weeds

-The weed control in this treatment is designed to specially target hard to control weeds such as spurge, spotted spurge, plantane, clover, and wild violet (not crabgrass, crabgrass treatment is included in the first step).
-We recommend that you water your lawn thoroughly to get the treatment to soak deep into the soil.
+The weed control in this treatment is designed to specially target hard to control weeds such as spurge, spotted spurge, plantain, clover, and wild violet.

 Click here to see more tips on how you can keep your lawn healthy and looking good for the summer!!